wanghaisheng/heytcm-docs/src/content/blog/example.md

 image: "/blog/placeholder.jpg"
 ---

-This is OpenMarch's first public update!
+This is HeyTCM's first public update!
 Not much to see here besides basic features.
 - Moving marchers
 - Changing pages
 - Displaying coordinates by steps